isel-leic-ipw/2425i-IPW-LEIC34D/Lesson12/part20_en.md

     - `resave`: forces the session to be saved back to the session store, even if the session was never modified during the request.
     - `saveUninitialized`: forces a session that is "uninitialized" to be saved to the store.
     - Cookie properties, such as `secure` and `httpOnly`, can be configured here.
+- Example of a cookie session:
+    - To see this value, import `cookie-parser` module and use its middleware in Express.
+    ```javascript
+    req.cookies: {
+        'connect.sid': 's:6GwaGa39CWXl2TAjMPbDbQqQV93L-8Zk.pv/Qvdfnm3H73xfSLvGnj0TzJPDGJ87NGOAuXx7yhWs'
+    }
+    ```
+- Example of a session with passport:
+    ```javascript
+    Session: Session {
+        cookie: { path: '/', _expires: null, originalMaxAge: null, httpOnly: true },
+        passport: {
+            user: { name: 'isel', token: 'f1d1cdbc-97f0-41c4-b206-051250684b19' }
+        }
+    }
+    ```

 ### Passport with Sessions

-- `passport-session()` is  a middleware to add passport to the session and alter the request object related to the user.
+- `passport.session()` is  a middleware to add passport to the session and alter the request object related to the user.
 - To maintain a login session, **passport** serializes and deserializes user information to and from the session.
 - The information that is stored is determined by the application, which supplies a `serializeUser` and a `deserializeUser` function.
     ```javascript